SimiGon

-SimiGon Ltd. is a provider of a simulation development platform, SIMbox, used by companies to create 3D simulation training applications.
-The company is listed on the London Stock Exchange since December 2006.
+SimiGon LTD, a technology company who Merged with Power Breezer to form Maxify in April 2022, is a provider of a simulation development platform, SIMbox, used by companies to create 3D simulation training applications.
+The company was listed on the London Stock Exchange since December 2006 until the merger in 2022.

 History

 SimiGon was founded in Herzliya, Israel by former Israeli Air Force flight instructors, primarily with backgrounds in the F-16 Fighting Falcon.
 Its North American headquarters is located in the Central Florida Research Park in Orlando, Florida.

 SimiGon began marketing its product, AirBook, in 1998 to air forces around the world.
 Once the company went public in December 2006 on the London Stock Exchange, it began to branch out, and market the software application on which the AirBook was created.
 This was called SIMbox.
 SIMbox is a software platform, and therefore, companies can use its architecture and rebrand it, as Lockheed Martin's NxTrain program has done.

 SimiGon was also selected for several international training programs.
 On June 8, 2007 SimiGon led the slide of the Small Caps on the London Stock Exchange.
 On July 9, 2007, SimiGon announced that the NxLearn Learning Management System, based on SIMbox, was selected for the F-35 Lightning II Joint Strike Fighter (JSF) program.

 SIMbox has also been used to create AirTrack, a commercial use of the core simulation technology.
 AirTrack is an in-flight entertainment system designed to allow passengers a view of the aircraft's position in the air, what other passengers can see out of other windows, etc.